HVPereira/HVPereira/README.md

 - 🔭 I’m currently working on **5G Core Projects**.
 - 🌱 I love to help and share my knowledge and expertise with others.
 - 🏠 My activity is usually focused but not limited to Home Assistant related projects.
-- 🤖 I also enjoy designing complex solutions with multiple node.
+- 🤖 I also enjoy designing complex solutions with multiple nodes in any infrastructure.
 - 📷 I’m a free time photographer and videomaker.
 - 🎹 I love music production Ableton and Loopy Pro!